d2l-ai/d2l-en/chapter_attention-mechanism/transformer.md

 The input and the output of a multi-head attention layer or a position-wise feed-forward network are combined by a block that contains a residual structure and a layer normalization layer.

-Layer normalization is similar batch normalization, but the mean and variances are calculated along the last dimension, e.g `X.mean(axis=-1)` instead of the first batch dimension, e.g. `X.mean(axis=0)`.
+Layer normalization is similar batch normalization, but the mean and variances are calculated along the last dimension, e.g `X.mean(axis=-1)` instead of the first batch dimension, e.g., `X.mean(axis=0)`.

 ```{.python .input  n=7}
 layer = nn.LayerNorm()